wultra/mobile-utility-server/docs/API-Admin.md

 ### List Texts

 Retrieve a list of all text entries managed within the system.
-This endpoint provides an overview of each text, including key identifiers and language codes.

 #### Response 200